nxp-mcuxpresso/mcuxsdk-examples/ecat_examples/digital_io/readme.md

 ## TwinCAT Setup

-To demonstrate this servo system, TwinCAT is used as the EtherCAT MainDevice.
+To demonstrate this IO example, TwinCAT is used as the EtherCAT MainDevice.
 - [Generate SSC Code for digital_io](../topics/generate_ssc_for_digital_io.md)
 - [TwinCAT Installation](../topics/download_and_install_the_twincat_software.md)
 - [TwinCAT EEPROM Update](../topics/twincat_eeprom_update_digital_io.md)